 While Daniel struggles to respond to Ghost Dancer’s demands, his mentor and senior colleague, Fredrick Eldrege, is in China attempting to unravel the mystery surrounding an ancient painted buffalo skin found in the archives of Beijing University.
 Is it authentic?
 How did it get there?
 Are the thirty-seven women portrayed on the artifact associated with the recently excavated burial ground?
 If so, who is the 37th woman, and why is she dressed in silk?

-I picked this up because it looked interesting and because I live about 25 miles from whats left of Cahokia Mounds.
-At it’s peak, where I live was probably part of the extended populations.
-I even visited the park just a couple weeks ago.
+I picked this up because it looked interesting and because I live about 25 miles from what’s left of Cahokia Mounds.
+At its peak, where I live was probably part of the extended populations.
+I even visited the park just a couple of weeks ago.
 So, I thought a novel about the local area could be interesting.
 It was.

 The story itself is interesting, both the modern and past plots.
-I liked the diversity of characters.
+I liked the diversity of the characters.
 Several groups are represented well that you don’t see often, Mormons for example.
 You don’t see them painted as good people too often, outside their own fiction.
-Similarly, Native Americans, Chinese, a Chilean and several white Americans are shown to have healthy, functioning relationships and work lives.
+Similarly, Native Americans, Chinese, a Chilean, and several white Americans are shown to have healthy, functioning relationships, and work lives.
 (I don’t remember any black characters.
-Certainly no main character were.
+Certainly, no main character was.
 I’m hoping I just don’t remember a side character, maybe a student.)

 There was some lazy plotting.
-For example, when one of the characters needed a chance to make up with his love interest, he chased her out a back door and, despite it being like 15 seconds since she exited, he still managed to find her being accosted and almost raped by a couple rough biker types.
-Really, Edge couldn’t find a more creative, less often used and more relevant to the story way to reunite these two?
+For example, when one of the characters needed a chance to make up with his love interest, he chased her out a back door and, despite it being like 15 seconds since she exited, he still managed to find her being accosted and almost raped by a couple of rough biker types.
+Really, Edge couldn’t find a more creative, less often used, and more relevant-to-the-story way to reunite these two?
 I’m pretty sure I’ve read this same scene in about a million books, probably even including the bikers.
 It’s lazy writing of the worst kind.
-And making the ruffians bikers is stereotyping too boot, and not even accurate.
+And making the ruffians bikers is stereotyping to boot, and not even accurate.
 It’s 2017, hasn’t Edge gotten the memo that most leather-clad bikers these days are actually upper-middle aged proctologists.
 They’re the only ones who can afford it anymore.
 I mean, have you been to Grafton?
-One to the characters in the book has, he aught to know.
+One to the characters in the book has, he ought to know.